Luis Octavio

 Outcome

-The documentation is what I'm most proud of from this project.
-Not because it's documentation — but because it's still being used.
-It gave the team a real system to build on, not a snapshot that slowly gets ignored.
+The documentation is what I'm most proud of from this project because it's still being used today.
+It gave the team a real system to build on.

 Collage "after" — pantallas representativas del sistema implementado